Fakipo/DesignPatterns/README.md

    flexibility to include changes and addition of more classes in the code

 2) Structural Design Patterns

-3) Behavioral Design Patterns
+3) Behavioral Design Patterns - These are used to define the behavior of the created objects for example, defining behavior of movement class as run, walk and fly.

-Factory pattern is about
+Factory pattern is a creational design pattern which is about creating a group with samme interface